UserPlayTor/Russian-Roulette/README.md

-A small Game i created for fun
+A small Game i created for fun.
+Made by UserPlayTor